 With growing awareness of sustainable development, several conferences and exhibitions have been hosted in the UAE and the MENA region that endorse the vision of UAE leaders for a sustainable built environment, diversification of the energy sector, and effective demand side management.
 Participating in and attending these conferences and exhibitions allows the EmiratesGBC to present the Council's activities and events, highlight membership benefits and showcase the latest improvements made by the local authorities in terms of green regulations and awareness.
-They also allow EmiratesGBC to share its expertise from within to present important topics related to EmiratesGBC has development.
-Since 2012, sustainable participated 35 conferences exhibitions. in and
+They also allow EmiratesGBC to share its expertise from within to present important topics related to sustainable development.